doug-martin/extended/README.md

 ## Why?

-Often times the libraries I end up using quite a few libraries in a single node project, this allows you to seamlessly integrate libraries into a single interface.
+Often times I end up using quite a few libraries in a single node project, `extended` allows you to seamlessly integrate libraries into a single interface.

 You also get the added benefit of replacing libraries without having to change you code every place that they were required.